yr5913/SpringSecurityWithJwtV9/README.md

 V7(current) -- "Using custom Authentication Provider and also implemented CORS and CSRF.
-Please check SimpleBankAuthenticationProvider for authentication provider and SecurityConfig.java for CORS and CSRF Added Authorities and Roles, Please check SecurityConfig.java for authorities and roles"
+Please check SimpleBankAuthenticationProvider for authentication provider and SecurityConfig.java for CORS and CSRF Added Authorities, Please check SecurityConfig.java for authorities"

 ## API Endpoints